I’ve known about the value of professional property management for a long while now.

 They’ll also suggest any proactive repairs or cosmetic renovations that they believe should be undertaken to ensure the property is in tip-top shape.

-By keeping the property looking its best, it will not only help to keep your tenants longer, it will also assist with attracting new tenants far more quickly.
+Keeping the property looking its best, it will not only help to keep your tenants longer, it will also assist with attracting new tenants far more quickly.

 Bad property managers don’t conduct regular inspections, which could result in major repairs once the tenant has shifted out and you learn there are holes in the wall or even window panes missing.